kimenye/chase360/README.md

 #### Miles Received

 This is sent whenever a user performs an action that earns them miles.
-The title of the notification is

 ##### Title